singnet/dev-portal/docs/ai-developers/registry.md

 Registry’s data hierarchy.
 Service developers can (and should) register an organization and then put all of their services underneath it.

 An organization registration record has a name, an owner address (in the identity sense), a collection of member addresses, a collection of services.
-Its Registry entry contains a name,members, and IPFS hash. the IPFS hash is the link to the metadata file on IPFS , this file has all the necessary information about the recipient address for payment and the storage details to keep track of all off-chain channel state.
+Its Registry entry contains a name, members, and IPFS hash.
+The IPFS hash is the link to the metadata file on IPFS, this file has all the necessary information about the recipient address for payment and the storage details to keep track of all off-chain channel state.
 Services and type repositories registered under a given organization are said to be owned by that organization.
 The list of members is a primitive access-management structure.
-Members of an organization cannot change the organization owner or delete the organization or even update the metadata, members can however create , update and delete services under an organization.
+Members of an organization cannot change the organization owner or delete the organization or even update the metadata, members can however create, update and delete services under an organization.
 Organization metadata is described in detail [here](/docs/ai-consumers/organization).

 ### Service